awsdocs/iam-user-guide/doc_source/using-service-linked-roles.md

 **Important**
 Service\-linked roles count toward your [IAM roles in an AWS account](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-limits.html#reference_iam-limits-entities) limit, but if you have reached your limit, you can still create service\-linked roles in your account\.
 Only service\-linked roles can exceed the limit\.

-### Creating a Service\-Linked Role \(IAM Console\)<a name="create-service-linked-role-iam-console"></a>
+### Creating a Service\-Linked Role \(Console\)<a name="create-service-linked-role-iam-console"></a>

-Before you create a service\-linked role in IAM, find out whether the linked service automatically creates service\-linked roles and whether you can t create the role from the service's console, API, or CLI\.
+Before you create a service\-linked role in IAM, find out whether the linked service automatically creates service\-linked roles, In addition, learn whether you can create the role from the service's console, API, or CLI\.

 **To create a service\-linked role \(console\)**